Co-Programme Director, Fontainebleau and Programme Director, Singapore

 Jasjit Singh has been an INSEAD professor since 2004.
 His teaching and research interests include Inclusive Business, Sustainable Development, Social Innovation, Social Entrepreneurship and Impact Evaluation.
 He is particularly passionate about how business tools can be used as a force for good in social enterprises as well as traditional companies.
 He regularly advises companies, social enterprises, non-profits and impact investors on how to systematically think about their societal impact.

-Programme Director, Fontainebleau
+CO-Programme Director, Fontainebleau

 Filipe Santos' research lies at the intersection of strategy, organization theory and entrepreneurship and focus on the emerging field of social entrepreneurship and social innovation.
 He is particularly interested in understanding the processes through which entrepreneurs construct new firms and markets.
 He is also interested in the growth and scaling up processes of new ventures in order to maximize economic and social impact.
 Related research interests are on business model innovation, impact investing, corporate social entrepreneurship, and family business.